• Skip to primary navigation

 • Can Them!

-Every year, I harvest over 100lbs of cherry tomatoes!
-Yes!
-That was not a typo!
+Every year, I harvest over 100lbs of cherry tomatoes from my backyard urban garden!
+That is not a typo!
 Red ones, orange ones, yellow ones and black ones.
-Round ones, pointy ones, long ones and really small ones.
+Round ones, pointy ones, long ones and pear-shaped ones.

-The issue of course is that we tend to revert back to the same recipes and preparations which is neither interesting nor appealing.
+Of course, the issue we all run into is that we tend to revert to the same recipes and preparations that are neither interesting nor appealing.
 There are so many things we can do with small fruited tomatoes if we think outside the box.

 Bake Them in Focaccia